tkhamez/swagger-eve-php/README.md

 ##### Notable changes other than API updates

+10.1.0

+- With OpenAPI Generator v7.9.0 error handling changed (in some cases, an error object is returned instead of an exception being thrown), see https://github.com/OpenAPITools/openapi-generator/pull/19483.

 10.0.0
 - Added patch that removes the exception if a response contains more elements than declared.